 “We are not concerned with whether the market quickly revalues upward securities that we believe are selling at bargain prices.
 In fact, we prefer just the opposite since, in most years, we expect to have funds available to be a net buyer of securities.
 And consistent attractive purchasing is likely to prove to be of more eventual benefit to us than any selling opportunities provided by a short-term run up in stock prices to levels at which we are unwilling to continue buying.”

 Warren has always believed that for long-term investors in stock markets, lower stock prices are a boon.
-Such period provide opportunities to buy excellent companies at low prices, which helps create significant wealth for investors over long-term.
-He has displayed this behavior for his investments in Kaiser Aluminum & Chemical Corporation (KACC) during 1977-78.
+Such period provides opportunities to buy excellent companies at low prices, which helps create significant wealth for investors over the long-term.
+He has displayed this behaviour for his investments in Kaiser Aluminum & Chemical Corporation (KACC) during 1977-78.

 Warren had 0.32 million shares of KACC in his portfolio, at an average price of $34.6 in 1977.
 Its share price fell more than 70% during 1978.
 However, Buffett, instead of panicking, utilized this opportunity to triple his investment in KACC.
 He bought 0.72 million additional shares at $9.25 and brought down his average cost of purchase from $34.6 to $17.0.

 This investing behaviour of not panicking in face of market fall and buying heavily into stocks of good companies at lower attractive prices is the single most important quality expected from stock market investors.
 If an investor develops this quality as a habit, then she can create significant wealth from stock markets.

 Buffett advises investors against following institutional investors for their investment decisions.
 He establishes that institutional investors are also impacted by market trends and herd behaviour present in stock markets.
 A good investor should form her independent views about investing opportunities and keep buying stocks, if available at attractive prices.